Italian Sausage Meatballs Recipe (In Sauce)

 While meatballs and spaghetti are not traditionally served in Italy, you will find them in some regions of Southern Italy.
 Spaghetti and meatballs are loved by many in the U.S.A., and you can serve the meatballs with spaghetti if you like.

 I prefer to serve the sausage meatballs with short pasta varieties such as penne, farfalle, rigatoni, and others.
+Best to serve this on your fall table just like our cozy fall dinner ideas!

 Variations

-• Panko Bread Crumbs or Italian Style Bread Crumbs-
+- Panko Bread Crumbs or Italian Style Bread Crumbs

-• Red Pepper flakes- add a little spice to these sausage meatballs
+- Red Pepper flakes- add a little spice to these sausage meatballs

-• Italian seasoning- if you don’t have fresh herbs use an Italian seasoning mix
+- Italian seasoning- if you don’t have fresh herbs, use an Italian seasoning mix

-• White Wine- add a little white wine to the sauce
+- White Wine- add a little white wine to the sauce

 These soft and tender Italian sausage meatballs are delicious served with hot al dente pasta or any of the following: